-Hagee's main viewpoint leads him to the assertion that Jesus did not at all want to be Messiah for the Jews, a rather rash assertion for an evangelical.
-"The Jews did not reject Jesus as Messiah, it was Jesus who rejected the Jewish desire for Him to be their Messiah."
-It is true that there are divergent opinions among theologians and historians of whether Jesus regarded himself as Messiah or not.
-In the history of theology there has also been some discussion about how Jesus and the primitive church understood his messiahship.
-There is no reason to try to hide that theologians differ considerably on this point.
+and the primitive church understood his messiahship.
 But the scholar who denies that Jesus was - or understood himself as - the Messiah would never take it into his head to begin a book the way Hagee does: "If you do not believe the Bible to be the inspired Word of God ... put this book down."
 With such an introduction he signals to his readers that he sees the Bible as the Word of God.
-And when that is the case, it is out of the question to do what a radical theologian might do: make a distinction between the so-called historical Jesus, who did not want to be Messiah, and the Christ proclaimed by the primitive church.
-And the teaching of the primitive church, as we know it from the New Testament scriptures, is quite unambiguous that while the gospel came from Israel it is also for Israel.
+And when that is the case, it is out of the question to do what a radical theologian might do: make a distinction between the so-called historical Jesus, who did not want to be Messiah, and the Christ proclaimed by the primitive Church.
+The teaching of the primitive Church, as we know it from the New Testament scriptures, is quite unambiguous that while the gospel came from Israel it is also for Israel.

-There is no reason to go into details with Hagee's views.
+There is no reason to go into details about Hagee's views.
 He argues that "right now there are Jewish people on this earth who have a special relationship with God" - implied: without faith in Jesus.
 The result of this is that Jews should not be evangelized.
-Under cover of loyalty to the Bible Hagee actually rewrites the entire New Testament testimony of Jesus.
+Under cover of loyalty to the Bible, Hagee actually rewrites the entire New Testament testimony of Jesus.

-IX Jewish and Christian Exclusivity
+Jewish and Christian Exclusivity

-"The test of tolerance is where men combat for truth but honor persons," Arthur A. Cohen maintains.
-I fully agree in this but I do not hesitate to admit that I have had difficulty in living up to this test of tolerance in this essay.
-Or to put it bluntly: It is easier to show respect for Jews who from their point of view reject Jesus as Messiah, who are pleased with Judaism and without hesitation designate it as the truth, than it is to show respect for Jewish and Christian advocates of two-covenant theology who, although they refer to the New Testament, reformulate its message and dare not speak about truth in order not to offend anyone.
+"The test of tolerance is where men combat for truth but honor persons," 178 Arthur A. Cohen maintains.
+I fully agree with this but I do not hesitate to admit that I have had difficulty in living up to this test of tolerance in this essay.
+Or to put it bluntly, it is easier to show respect for Jews who from their point of view reject Jesus as Messiah, who are pleased with Judaism and without hesitation designate it as the truth, than it is to show respect for Jewish and Christian advocates of two-covenant theology who, although they refer to the New Testament, reformulate its message and dare not speak about truth in order not to offend anyone.